HankB/ESP_Configurator/README.md

 ## Errata

-* 2025-03-19 This seems like a good project to manage using git subprojects - one for the server and another for the client.
+* 2025-03-19 This seems like a good project to manage using git submodules - one for the server and another for the client.
+Alas, I couild not grok how to push changes in a submodule so I'll back out of it.